United States invasion of Panama: Women's roles

-Operation Just Cause involved unprecedented use of U.S. military women during an invasion.
-Approximately 600 of the 26,000 U.S. forces involved in the invasion were women.
-Women did not serve in direct combat roles or combat arms units, but they did serve as military police, truck drivers, helicopter pilots, and in other logistical roles.
+Operation Just Cause involved the unprecedented use of U.S. military women during an invasion.
+Approximately 600 of the 26,000 members of the U.S. forces involved in the invasion were women.
+Women did not serve in direct combat roles or combat arms units, but did serve as military police, truck drivers, helicopter pilots, and in other logistical roles.
 Captain Linda L. Bray, commander of the 988th Military Police Company of Fort Benning, Georgia, led her troops in a three-hour firefight against PDF troops who refused to surrender a dog kennel which (it was later discovered) they were using to store weapons.
 Bray was said to be the first woman to lead U.S. troops in battle, and her role in the firefight led to controversy in the media and in Congress over women's roles in the U.S. military.
 Bray requested and received a discharge in 1991.

-1LT Lisa Kutschera and Warrant Officer Debra Mann piloted UH-60 ("Blackhawk") helicopters ferrying infantry troops.
+First Lieutenant Lisa Kutschera and Warrant Officer Debra Mann piloted UH-60 "Blackhawk" helicopters ferrying infantry troops.
 Their helicopters came under fire during the invasion, and like their male counterparts, both women were awarded Air Medals for their roles during the invasion.

+The traditional role of women in wars had also seen a transformation during the invasion.
+Besides being combat medics and logisticians, many women took on support roles and provided crucial support that facilitated the operational objectives.
+This included roles in transportation, supply chain management, and intelligence.
+Outside of the battlefield, female journalists and reporters expansively covered the invasion, providing critical information to the public and bringing international attention to the events unfolding in Panama.
+These perspectives and the subsequent public discussion eventually led to the shaping of the public perception of the U.S. military action.

 Origin of the name "Operation Just Cause"

 Operation plans directed against Panama had evolved from plans designed to defend the Panama Canal.
 They became more aggressive as the situation between the two nations deteriorated.
 The Prayer Book series of plans included rehearsals for a possible clash (Operation Purple Storm) and missions to secure U.S. sites (Operation Bushmaster).
 The original operation, in which U.S. troops were deployed to Panama in early 1989, was called Operation Nimrod Dancer.

-Eventually these plans became Operation Blue Spoon, which was then, in order to sustain the perceived legitimacy of the invasion throughout the operation, renamed by the Pentagon to Operation Just Cause.
+Eventually these plans became Operation Blue Spoon, renamed Operation Just Cause by the Pentagon to sustain the perceived legitimacy of the invasion.
 General Colin Powell said that he liked the name because "even our severest critics would have to utter 'Just Cause' while denouncing us."
-Critics, however, renamed it Operation "Just 'Cuz", arguing that it had been undertaken "just [be]cause Bush felt like it."
+Critics, however, renamed it Operation "Just 'Cuz," arguing that it had been undertaken "just [be]cause Bush felt like it."

 The post-invasion civil-military operation designed to stabilize the situation, support the U.S.-installed government, and restore basic services was originally planned as Operation Blind Logic, but was renamed "Operation Promote Liberty" by the Pentagon on the eve of the invasion.